Can I run a horizontally made Stand-up Pouch or Bag on a VFFS machine?

 John Panaseny

-With the exponential growth and demand of Stand-up Pouches and bags, more and more food producers are asking machine builders – “Can I produce my horizontally made stand up pouch on a VFFS machine?”
-The answer is potentially yes – but there are a few things to consider.
-Understanding the characteristics and differences between the HFFS and VFFS technologies are critical to understanding whether you can accomplish this goal.
+With the ever-increasing demand for Stand-up Pouches and bags, more and more food producers are asking machine builders – "Can I create my horizontally made stand up pouch on a VFFS machine?"
+The potential answer is yes, but there are important factors to consider.
+To determine if this goal can be achieved, it is crucial to understand the characteristics and distinctions between HFFS vs VFFS technologies.
 Let's first define how an HFFS machine operates and how this is different compared to a VFFS machine.

 How do HFFS Machines Work?